Kerchner’s

 or more atoms.

-that uses several pooled samples simultaneously greatly increasing sequencing
+uses several pooled samples simultaneously greatly increasing sequencing speed.

-Ancestor.
-The most recent common male or female ancestor from which two
+Most Recent Common Ancestor.
+The most recent common male or female ancestor from

 mtDNA - See Mitochondrial DNA.

-permanent structural alteration or change in the DNA sequence.
-In most cases
+sequence.
+A permanent structural alteration or change in the DNA sequence.
+In

-DNA changes have no effect on the organism.
-But sometimes the changes do cause
+most cases DNA changes have no effect on the organism.
+But sometimes the

-harm and the organism will not thrive or survive.
-And occasionally a mutation
+changes do cause harm and the organism will not thrive or survive.
+And

 Nitrogenous

-molecule having the chemical properties of a base.
-See Base.
+nitrogen-containing molecule having the chemical properties of a base.
+See

 Non-coding